Brighton Counselling & Psychotherapy

 Brighton and Hove Counselling Service

 Welcome, my name is Shelley Holland.
 I’ve been qualified as a therapist for over 27 years, and have a lot of experience working with people of all ages and backgrounds.
 I offer long-term, in-depth psychotherapy, but also welcome enquiries from people wanting to explore an issue with short-term counselling.
+I am a Senior Accredited member (SCoPEd Framework Column C) of the BACP (British Association for Counselling & Psychotherapy) and of the NCPS (National Counselling & Psychotherapy Society).
 I am also a qualified clinical supervisor, and with additional training in attachment work and EMDR.
 I am the owner of The Palmeira Practice, a counselling and psychotherapy hub based in Brighton and Hove, and I run Brighton Therapy Partnership, an education provider in the psychotherapy field.
 Please be aware that I am offering online therapy via Zoom only.

 You can read more about how I work below and also on my ‘About Me’ page here.